Back to The Mycelial Grimoire

 What is the best soil mix for a raised bed?

-A classic mix: one-third topsoil, one-third compost, one-third aged manure or coarse organic matter.
+The most-used recipe is Mel Bartholomew's 'Mel's Mix' — one-third compost, one-third coconut coir (or peat), one-third coarse vermiculite.
+A cheaper alternative is equal parts topsoil, compost, and aged manure, which skips the pricey vermiculite.
 For deeper beds, use hugelkultur (rotted wood) for the bottom half and soil mix for the top.
 Skip 'raised bed mix' products — most are peat-heavy, fast-draining, and require constant fertilization.

 What should I plant in a raised bed in year one?